|Ordered||9 Jun 1938|

 10 Sep 1941

-The boat, having sunk the British freighter Thistleglen from convoy SC-42, was attacked by convoy escorts and damaged so heavily that she was forced to abort to France.
+After sinking the British freighter Thistleglen from convoy SC 42 the boat suffered such severe damage from attacks by the escorts that she was forced to return to France.
 (Sources: Blair, vol 1, page 361)

 1 recorded attack on this boat.

 General notes on this boat

 On the day that she was sunk, 14 April, U-85 stayed on the surface throughout the engagement.
 After repeated hits on the boat fatally damaged her, the order to abandon ship was given, and perhaps half the crew got into the water before U-85 started to go down fast.
 USS Roper then dropped 11 depth charges onto the already sinking U-boat and the two dozen or so survivors, and in the process killed everyone in the water.

 The wreck is now a popular dive site.